Department of Health Policy and Management (GRAD)

 Health Politics and Policy

-The health politics and policy minor introduces students to theories and practices of policymaking, policy analysis, and political science, with the goal of understanding how and why governments and private institutions create and change health policy.
+The health politics and policy concentration introduces students to theories and practices of policymaking, policy analysis, and political science, with the goal of understanding how and why governments and private institutions create and change health policy.
 Students explore a wide range of issues in health politics and policy, including health care reform, evaluation of public programs, and developments in private insurance.
 Students are encouraged to concentrate their coursework on political behavior, public opinion, political communication, political psychology, or other aspects of political science that particularly affect health policy.

 Requirements